Bennet baronets

 There have been four baronetcies created for persons with the surname Bennet, two in the Baronetage of England and two in the Baronetage of Nova Scotia.
 All four creations are extinct.

-The Bennet Baronetcy, of Bechampton in the County of Buckingham, was created in the Baronetage of England on 17 July 1627 for Simon Bennet.
+The Bennet Baronetcy, (also variously “Bennett” of Beachampton in the County of Buckingham, was created in the Baronetage of England on 17 July 1627 for Simon Bennet.
 The title became extinct on his death in 1631.
-Sir Thomas Bennet (died 1627), father of the first Baronet, was Lord Mayor of London from 1603 to 1604.
+Sir Thomas Bennett (died 1627), father of the first Baronet, was Lord Mayor of London from 1603 to 1604.

 The Bennet Baronetcy, of Babraham in the County of Cambridge, was created in the Baronetage of England on 22 November 1660 for Thomas Bennet.
 The second Baronet sat as member of parliament for Cambridgeshire.
 The title became extinct on the death of the third Baronet in 1701.

-The Bennet Baronetcy, of Grubet in the County of Roxburgh, was created in the Baronetage of Nova Scotia on 18 November 1670 for William Bennet.
+The Bennet Baronetcy, (also contemporaneously recorded as “Bennett”) of Grubet (also contemporaneously recorded as “Grubbet”) in the County of Roxburgh, was created in the Baronetage of Nova Scotia on 18 November 1670 for William Bennet(t).
 The second Baronet was one of the Scottish representatives to the first Parliament of Great Britain.
-The title became extinct on the death of the fifth Baronet circa 1765.
+The baronetcy became extinct on the death of the fifth Baronet circa 1765 but the Scottish Barony of Grubbet remains within the Bennett family.

 The Bennet Baronetcy, of Fife, was created in the Baronetage of Nova Scotia on 28 July 1671 for George Bennet.
 The title became extinct on his death circa 1700.